githubVladimirT/TelegramYouTubeBot/README.md

 ## Сompound Telegram bot and YouTube API v3

-### This telegram bot can find last video on channel
+### This telegram bot can find the latest video on a youtube channel

 For get last video on channel, send to bot url (without "http://" or "https://") with id of channel.
 Example: www.youtube.com/channel/[id]

-### For run bot follow this steps:
+### To run bot follow this steps:

-# In directory with project execute:
+# In project dirictory execute:
 ```bash
 go build
 ./TelegramYouTubeBot